Developing Strength & Power

 Not a member of Gravity and want to engage in the strength training parts of the program?
 Personal or Semi-Private (up to 4 people) is also available - contact us for details.

-Attendees of the Sunday sessions will engage in dynamic warm-up, activations, general and specific training drills, training intervals, detailed technique guidance on this like starting, block starts etc.), cool-down and stretch.
+Attendees can expect to engage in dynamic warm-up, activations, general and specific training drills, training intervals, detailed technique guidance, cool-down and rehabilitation.

 The program is suitable for any fitness level or experience.
 Attendees 16-17 will require parental consent to attend.